-Cornbread is a delicious accompaniment to many different meals.
-Some people even make cornbread simply to enjoy it as a snack.
+Cornbread is a delicious accompaniment to many different meals, and some people even make it simply to enjoy it as a snack.

 1 – Not Baking the Cornbread Long Enough

-Not baking the cornbread long enough is the most common reason why cornbread turns out gummy in the middle.
-Like all types of bread, you might have issues if you don’t bake cornbread for the proper amount of time.
+Not baking the cornbread long enough is the most common reason why it turns out gummy in the middle.
+Like all types of bread, you might have issues if you don’t bake it for the proper amount of time.

 Cornbread is a type of quick bread that can be baked rather fast.
 It doesn’t take a long time to make, and that makes it a convenient thing to make to go along with meals.

-You still need to bake the cornbread for the right amount of time or it won’t turn out properly.
+You still need to bake it for the right amount of time or it won’t turn out properly.
 Generally, you should follow the advice of the recipe that you’ve chosen.

 It should indicate how long you’re supposed to bake the bread.
 You’ll also know the exact temperature that you’re supposed to set the oven to.